 Enter a common identifier for all affiliated filers (the "Affiliated Filers Name").
 This is typically the name of the filer's holding company or controlling entity, if any.
 Amongst a large group of affiliates, this may be the name of the predominant commonly owned or controlled entity.
 All reporting affiliates or commonly owned entities should have the same Affiliated Filers Name and IRS employer identification number appearing on Line 106.1 and 106.2 respectively.
-For those entities also required to file FCC Form 477, use the same single name that is used in the FCC Form 477 to indicate common ownership or control.
+For those entities also required to submit information to the Broadband Data Collection (BDC) system, use the same single name that is used on the Entity Information associated with the biannual submissions of BDC availability and/or FCC Form 477 subscription data to indicate common ownership or control.

-- Unless otherwise specifically provided, an affiliate is a "person that (directly or indirectly) owns or controls, is owned or controlled by, or is under common ownership or control with, another person."38 For this purpose, the term 'owns' means "to own an equity interest (or the equivalent thereof) of more than 10 percent."39 - If the filer has no affiliates, check the appropriate box on Line 106.
+- Unless otherwise specifically provided, an affiliate is a "person that (directly or indirectly) owns or controls, is owned or controlled by, or is under common ownership or control with, another person."
+For this purpose, the term 'owns' means "to own an equity interest (or the equivalent thereof) of more than 10 percent." - If the filer has no affiliates, check the appropriate box on Line 106.